Geochemistry from the Neogene to the Neolithic

 Comparison of North Pacific Pliocene dust records (Abell et al., In Prep.)

 Central and East Asia remain one of the most intensively studied regions for tectonic-dust-climate feedbacks.
-Building on our earlier work characterizing wind erosion, landscape evolution, and dust production in Chinese stony deserts (Abell et al., 2020a, 2020b; Zhang et al., 2020, 2022, 2025; Kapp et al., 2024), I am working with colleagues at Lehigh U. (Frank Pazzaglia and Ph.D. student Nora Vaughan), Clemson U. (Alex Pullen), and Chengdu U. of Technology (Dehai Zhang) to evaluate the connection between Central and East Asian climate, tectonics, and geomorphology, and how these feedbacks provide information on past dust dynamics.
+Building on our earlier work characterizing wind erosion, landscape evolution, and dust production in Chinese stony deserts (e.g., Abell et al., 2020a, 2020b; Zhang et al., 2020, 2022, 2025; Kapp et al., 2024), we are working with colleagues at Lehigh U. (Frank Pazzaglia and Ph.D. student Nora Vaughan), Clemson U. (Alex Pullen), and Chengdu U. of Technology (Dehai Zhang) to evaluate the connection between Central and East Asian climate, tectonics, and geomorphology on a multitude of timescales, and assess how these feedbacks provide information on past dust dynamics.

 Current work includes exploring the impacts of tectonics on the formation of the Chinese Loess Plateau (one of the largest accumulations of dust on the planet) and regional hydroclimate.
 Additionally, Lehigh U. Ph.D. student Nora Vaughan is generating cosmogenic nuclide data to quantify wind erosion rates in the Hami Basin, China.
 Combined with existing published and unpublished datasets from across China and Mongolia, this will allow for a comprehensive assessment of the controlling factors of wind erosion across Central and East Asia today and in the past.